dgroomes/junit-playground/README.md

 ## Instructions

-1. Run the program with `./gradlew run`
+1. Run the program with `./gradlew run --args "Hello World"`
 1. Run the tests with `./gradlew test`

 ### Standalone JUnit Console Launcher